EvaMaeRey/tidytitanic/README.md

 #'
 #'
-#' A dataset titanic passengers and characteristics based on Titanic data from base R.  Includes Crew
+#' A dataset titanic passengers and characteristics based on Titanic data fromdatasets.
+Includes Crew
 #'
 #' @format A data frame with 2201 rows and 5 variables:
 #' \describe{